Registration is now open!

-We hope that through the Jewish Learning Fellowship, students will meet new people, bond with peers, feel like they belong to the Jewish community, find a Jewish mentor, discover a love of Torah, and feel connected to Jewish time.
+We hope that through the Jewish Learning Fellowship, students will meet new people, bond with peers, connect with the Jewish community, find a Jewish mentor, and discover the richness of Torah.
 We’ll do this through studying together, talking together, and exploring our Jewish identities together.

 There are tons of other opportunities!

-- Already participated in Life’s Big Questions?
-Apply to be a JLF intern for LBQs!
+- Already participated in Sex, Love and Romance or Israel: Home & Homeland?
+Apply to be a JLF intern!
 This is a chance for more learning and to take on a leadership role.
 Read the job description here.

-- Check out the calendar for other great learning events with Rabbi Eric, Rabbi Cantor, or other Hillel staff.
+- Check out the calendar for other great learning events with Rabbi Shira, Rabbi Cantor, or other Hillel staff.

 Can I participate in both JLF topics?

 Yes!
 Anyone can sign up for either JLF course or both JLF courses as long as you haven’t participated in that course previously.
-In other words, an alum of LBQs can sign up for Israel: Home and Homeland, an alum of JLF Israel can sign up for LBQs, and someone new can sign up for either or both.
+In other words, an alum of LBQs can sign up for Israel: Home and Homeland and/or SLR, an alum of JLF Israel can sign up for SLR, and someone new can sign up for either or both.